What is a Fixed Mindset? Definition, Examples & Comparison

 8. Am I willing to challenge myself in new ways?

-What is the Main Idea of a Fixed Mindset?
+What is the main idea of a fixed mindset?

 The main idea of a fixed mindset is that it doesn’t allow you to believe that you can change your skills, qualities, and abilities.
 A fixed mindset makes you think that your skills aren’t subject to change.
+As a result, individuals with fixed insets view their intelligence and abilities as innate and fixed.
+This limits their potential and slows down their progress.

-Overall Conclusion Of Fixed Mindset
+Overall Conclusion

-In conclusion, a fixed mindset is only harmful to you if you have it.
+In conclusion, a fixed mindset is only harmful if it stops you from reaching your potential or it negatively impacts on your sense of self.
 If you have thoughts such as “I am not good enough” then that’s your worst enemy and it is holding you back from being successful in life because of such self-doubt.
+Therefore, the best thing for you to do is go out there and prove yourself wrong by changing your mindset into a growth one ASAP and boosting your strengths.

 Blog Feedback